biosmanager/DisplaySettings/README.md

 # Display Settings Changer ![.NET Core](https://github.com/biosmanager/DisplaySettingsChanger/workflows/.NET%20Core/badge.svg)

-The swiss army knife to change display settings from the command line or scripts on Windows.
+The swiss army knife to change or retrieve display settings from the command line or scripts on Windows.

 ## Features